wagtail/rfcs/text/045-workflow.md

 When a task starts, it creates a "task state" object.
 This object tracks the current progress for completing a task in a workflow for an individual revision.
 The "task state" object may also be customised for each task type allowing fields like "review comment" to be implemented, for example.

-If the page has changed while a review is taking place, the workflow will return to the first step of the workflow and any "in progress" tasks will be cancelled. "task state" objects from previous reviews of the page would be available for uses such as generating diffs from the last reviewed version, they are kept indefinitely and can be viewed by users in the "Workflow history" interface.
+If the page changes while a step task is taking place, the workflow will return to the first step of the workflow and any "in progress" tasks will be cancelled.
+Any "task state" objects from previous steps will be kept indefinitely, and will be available for uses such as generating diffs between versions.
+All "task state" objects can be viewed by users in the "Workflow history" interface.

 ## Models